 You will need a good 3 hours to wander around the actual ruins.
 There are three main parts and although it’s not as grand and popular as Tikal, Copan Ruins really is worth a visit.

 I wish I could give you more information about the ruins themselves and the museums but because of my tight budget and inability to get money (see below) I didn’t get a guide or pay for the museum.
 This was more because when I bought my ticket nothing was explained to me by the ticket office.
-I therefore just booked a standard ticket that didn’t include a guide, access to the tunnels or the museum.
+I therefore just booked a standard ticket that didn’t include a guide, or access to the tunnels, or the museum.
 This was a big fail on my part.
 So don’t be like me and ask for the full package when getting your ticket.

 Even though I didn’t get to do everything I still had a great day.